My other Father passed away

 assurance all of this is well?

-I tell you when the songs he loved
+So when the songs he loved

 Come on the radio, I smile.

-loved, who sang the treasured tune,
+When those who sang the songs

-make passes of their own,
+he loved make passes of their own,

 the swift eclipse of minutes stings.